lois2inn/Credit_Risk_Analysis/README.md

 ## Resources

-Anaconda 2022.10
+- Anaconda 2022.10
-ipykernel 6.15.2
+- ipykernel 6.15.2
-Jupyter Notebook
+- Jupyter Notebook
-Python 3.7.13
+- Python 3.7.13
-Pandas 1.3.5
+- Pandas 1.3.5
-Scikit-learn 1.0.2
+- Scikit-learn 1.0.2
-imbalanced-learn 0.7.0
+- imbalanced-learn 0.7.0
-Dataset from LendingClub
+- Dataset from LendingClub

 ## Results

+- To ensure consistency between tests, a random_state of 1 is used for each sampling algorithm.
-Across all the models compared, the training and testing sets are split in 75% and 25% of total data respectively random_state=1
+- The training and testing sets are split in 75% and 25% of total data respectively.

 Describe the balanced accuracy score and the precision and recall scores of all six machine learning models.